Commander (song): Critical reception

-The song was well received by critics who praised the collaboration between Rowland and Guetta.
+"Commander" received critical acclaim, with particular praise for the collaboration between Rowland and Guetta.
 Robert Copsey of Digital Spy said "It looks as though they're going to be ruling the airwaves all over again ...
 After she lulls us into a false sense of security ("I feel like the DJ is bodyguard / You see the way he keeps me safe? / With the treble and the bass?"), the track plunges into a pounding electro-house chorus that quite literally orders us to the dance floor ...
 The result isn't quite as fresh and inventive as some of Guetta's recent output – Kelis' 'Acapella', for example – but it goes a long way towards recapturing some of last summer's magic."
 The site's other reviewer, Nick Levine, agreed saying that the song "thumps as persuasively as Muhammad Ali circa 1967."
 Robert Daw of Idolator said "if you think Ms. Kelly is taking the go-go boots off anytime soon, then you'd best go lean against the wall, flower.
 Rowland's Guetta-produced new single 'Commander' is pure strobe-light adrenaline rush ... [it] will appear on Kelly's as-yet-untitled third solo album ... we're predicting a full on Rowland Renaissance!".
 With Alex Catarinella of Paper saying "she belts out soaring vocals, is further proof that she's no longer the cute teenage girl sharing a chorus."

 Rebecca Nicholson of The Guardian said that before Guetta's collaborations with Kelis ("Acapella") and Rowland, she felt "[David Guetta] was ruining R&B by turning all of my favorite ladies into Euro cheesemongers".
 However "Acapella" changed Nicholson's mind and she said, "'Commander' is further evidence of this".
 Whilst Fraser McAlpine awarded the song four stars, his review was neither positive nor negative.
 He said "Singers always like to sing about how brilliantly attractive and astonishing (and bossy) they are.
 Even if the words have a double meaning, which hints that they are merely mouthing the self-regard of a rampant egomaniac, who is laughing and rubbing his hands every time they start to sing, they don't mind.
 Why would they?
 The song mentions hair, and being better than the other ladies.
 That's what singers live for.
 [I awarded it] one extra star for the stoopid grammar switcheroo ... because of the chorus, which rules."
 Gavin Martin of The Mirror made similar comments neither praising nor criticizing the song, instead saying it will put her "firmly in control of the dance floor".